Online Programs on Zoom

 Smithsonian Associates online programs are streamed live.
 To view a program,

-click or tap the Zoom link sent to you via email ("Click Here to Join").
+click or tap the Zoom link sent to you via email ("Click Here to Join"), or click the "Join" button

 It will automatically open a web page window asking you to launch the Zoom application.